 So much for enforcing strong passwords and mandatory password changes.

-NIST has published new recommendations to address the concern of evolving password attacks.
-NIST Special Publication 800-63B recommends organizations actively check for exposed passwords “against a list that contains values known to be commonly-used, expected, or compromised”.
+The National Institute of Standards and Technology (NIST) has published recommendations to address the concern about evolving password attacks.
+NIST Special Publication 800-63B recommends organizations actively check for exposed passwords “against a list that contains values known to be commonly-used, expected, or compromised.”

 This list could include:

 The challenge lies in finding a list—how do you know if it’s accurate and current enough to tell you if your employees’ credentials have been compromised?